Forthcoming events – please join us, everyone very welcome!

 The Civic Society keeps an eye on development proposals and strongly challenges un-sympathetic planning applications, often in concert with the nearby householders.
 Recent and current examples are development proposals (mainly housing) at:

-- Cheshire East local plan: Site Allocations and Development Policies Document (SADPD), and following reports
+- Cheshire East local plan: Site Allocations and Development Policies Document (SADPD), and following reports (Approved by CEC 12/2022)

 - Ingersley (Clough) mill development